 Birmingham Christmas Market 2019 is open from 7th November – 23th December

 Campsite in the vicinity Somers Wood Caravan Park

 In Brighton, besides the traditional Christmas market, there is another very intriguing market.
 Here, local artists are asked to open the doors to their houses and studios to give the shopping public a peak into their artistic lives.
 Here, you can see the most beautiful works of art and paintings and they are all for sale.
 If you like advent calendars, then the English city of Brighton is the place to be.
 On the city’s beach, there is a ‘live advent calendar’.
 A little hut is opened every day, displaying a mini nativity scene.

-Christmas in Brighton: open in the weekends from 25th November – 10th December
+Christmas in Brighton: open from 20th November – 21th November 2019

 Campsite in the vicinity Sheepcote Valley car.
 Club site

 Want to stay informed with fun and useful camping news?
 Then sign up for the Eurocampings newsletter!